 When Brian Wood’s all-female X-Men comic book series launched last year, I was quick to applaud the book as being fresh, fun and on it’s way to being the best X-Men title published by Marvel Comics.
-To my disappointment, things quickly went astray and a once-promising comic book has fizzled into mediocrity.
+To my disappointment, things quickly went astray and a once-promising comic book fizzled into mediocrity.
 X-Men #12 continues the downward spiral and is unfortunately the worst issue of the series to date…

-It seems like this whole long, drawn-out story was contrived for the purpose of bringing Selene and Madelyne Pryor back to life–but if that was the true goal, there are a multitude of stories that Wood could have told that would have ultimately been more fulfilling and interesting than what we got here.
+It’s blatant that this whole long, drawn-out arc was contrived primarily for the purpose of bringing Selene and Madelyne Pryor back to life–but if that was the true goal, there are a multitude of stories that Wood could have told that would have ultimately been more satisfying and interesting than what we got here.

 While I’ll keep coming back to this book each month because I love Monet and Jubilee just that much, if you’re thinking about giving X-Men #12 a try as your first issue of the series, this is an impossible book to recommend.
 X-Men #12 not only isn’t representative of what Brian Wood is capable of— it’s some of his worst work at Marvel.